SampleEnvironment/SECoP/protocol/issues/071 accessing sub items of parameters.rst

 side-topic: as the size of an array-parameter can not (well, should not) be changed using accesses to subitems, it is worth thinking about making this a parameter of itself, if the arraylength is intended to be changeable.

+At the vidconf 2022-01-25 Markus opens again the discussion, as he does not want to implement more complexity on the server side as needed, before a use case shows up.

+Decision to close for now.
+If the issue raises again, no more discussion on 'how' should be needed.

 ..
 DO NOT TOUCH --- following links are automatically updated by issue/makeissuelist.py